myspaghetti/macos-virtualbox/README.md

 ## Graphics controller
 Selecting VBoxSVGA instead of VBoxVGA for the graphics controller may considerably increase graphics performance.
 VBoxVGA is assigned by default for compatibility reasons.

-## Audio
-macOS may not support any built-in VirtualBox audio controllers.
-The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) may be able to load open-source audio drivers in VirtualBox, but it tends to hang the virtual machine.

-## FileVault
-The VirtualBox EFI implementation does not properly load the FileVault full disk encryption password prompt upon boot.
-The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) may be able to load the password prompt, but it tends to hang the virtual machine.

 ## Performance and unsupported features
 Developing and maintaining VirtualBox or macOS features is beyond the scope of this script.
 Some features may behave unexpectedly, such as USB device support, audio support, and other features.

 After successfully creating a working macOS virtual machine, consider importing it into QEMU/KVM so it can run with hardware passthrough at near-native performance.
 QEMU/KVM requires additional configuration that is beyond the scope of  the script.

+### Audio
+macOS may not support any built-in VirtualBox audio controllers.
+The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) may be able to load open-source audio drivers in VirtualBox.

+### FileVault
+The VirtualBox EFI implementation does not properly load the FileVault full disk encryption password prompt upon boot.
+The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) may be able to load the password prompt.

 ## Dependencies
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)≥6.0 with Extension Pack